 Culpepper Connections! with genealogies, new or corrected data,

 photographs, biographies, and more.
 The

-publishers, Lew Griffin and Warren Culpepper, say a hearty thanks to all
+publishers, Lew Griffin and (former publisher) Warren Culpepper, say a hearty thanks to all

 of our many contributors!
 For more information on our website, see our

-overview, or if you would like to add or update your families
+overview, or if you would like to correct your family's

 Sending us information